askewsoft/pantryPlus-docker/README.md

 * Host = `localhost`
 * User = `root`
 * Password = as set in the `MYSQL_ROOT_PASSWORD` environment variable (check `./docker-compose.yaml`)

+## Initializing

+This is only required the first time you create this resource.
+Subsequent restarts of this image will retain prior modifications provided you do not delete the docker image.

+**Set up the Schema**

+* See the `setup.sql` file in the [pantryPlusApiTs Repo](https://github.com/askewsoft/pantryPlusApiTs/tree/main/schema)